-11 Jan The Best Goal Setting Strategies for a Successful 2021
+11 Jan The Best Goal Setting Strategies to Improve Productivity This 2021

 Welcome to 2021!
 As we start heading back to work, it’s the perfect time to set goals, build productive workplace habits and eventually, increase productivity.
 However, many of us set new year’s resolutions with the best intentions, only to run out of steam within a matter of weeks.
 Recent research has discovered that ‘most people have given up on their resolutions by 19 Jan’ – subsequently dubbed ‘Quitter’s day’ – with up to 80% no longer working toward their goals by early February.

 Successful goal setting is a skill.
-So today, we share our top tips to achieve your goals and increase productivity.
+So today, we share our top tips to achieve your goals and strategies to improve productivity.

 1. Identify and clarify your goals

 The first and most important tip for achieving your goals is to identify the right goals.
 What do you want to achieve?
 Why is it important to you?
 Knowing that you will need to put in both time and effort to achieve a goal, is it important enough?
 If you have many goals, you may need to prioritise the most important ones to focus on.

 Goals can be big or small.
 For example, do you want to increase your email productivity?
 Improve your stakeholder engagement skills?
 Or maybe move into a new industry?
 Once you’ve worked out what you want to achieve, you need to make a realistic plan for achieving it.
 Try creating goals using the SMART framework.
 You’re likely to be familiar with the concept of structuring goals that are specific, measurable, achievable, relevant and time-bound.